 Migrating All User Accounts

 Begin the user account migration process by migrating all users.
-This helps you translate local profiles and ensure that users continue to have the appropriate resource access after the migration.
+This enables you to translate local profiles and ensure that users continue to have the appropriate resource access following the migration.

 The ADMT user account migration process includes the following steps:

 ADMT reads the attributes of the source user objects.

 ADMT creates a new user object in the target domain and a new primary SID for the new user account.

 ADMT adds the original SID of the user account to the SID history attribute of the new user account.